Everest Base Camp is a trekker’s paradise. Located in the snow-capped Himalayas, thousand of trekking enthusiasts every year visit this place.

 4. Cost of trekking to EBC

-There are various kinds of expenses that you have to bear while trekking in Everest Base Camp.
+There are various kinds of expenses that you have to bear while trekking at Everest Base Camp.
 The cost of EBC trek includes the price of flights, accommodation, food, gear, travel permits, insurance, cost of hiring a guide and other miscellaneous costs.

 The flight to Lukla from Kathmandu costs about 177$.
 If you choose the Jiri to Everest Base Camp, you won’t have to take a flight and this will reduce the cost of the flight.
 The price of flight from Lukla to Kathmandu is also identical.